thongluonglib/Learning-React-Native-Nodejs/NativeModules/Client/README.md

 cd android
 ./gradlew generateCodegenArtifactsFromSchema
 ```

-This script first adds the package to the app, in the same way iOS does.
-Then, after moving to the `android` folder, it invokes a Gradle task to create the generated code.

 > [!Tip]
 > To run **Codegen**, you need to enable the **New Architecture** in the Android app.
 This can be done by opening the `gradle.properties` files and by switching the `newArchEnabled` property from `false` to `true`.